 Hardcover journals tend to be more durable than soft cover.
 If you write in random places like cars and waterbeds, a hardcover journal will provide a firm writing surface.

 Soft cover journals are more flexible, obviously, and often less expensive.
 Unless we’re talking about Moleskines, which are beautiful journals with leather-like covers that cost significantly more than your average Mead.

 The paper you prefer may be dependent on your writing instrument of choice.
 Or it may simply be a matter of personal taste.
 I write with liquid, inky pens that bleed through thin paper, so I choose my journals based on their ability to accommodate writing on both sides of the sheet.
-Thick, textured pages work best for me.
+Thick, textured pages with a good “tooth” work best for me.
 And I require college-ruled sheets to keep me in line.

 If you plan to add collage, painting, or affix photographs to the pages of your journal, be sure to select paper that can withstand the embellishments.
 You might try a hardbound sketch book with heavy stock paper, sold at art supply stores.

 Some folks really like rough-hewn, handmade paper – the kind with tiny leaves and flowers in it.
 Others prefer standard three-hold-punched looseleaf.
 Or perhaps you enjoy classic, plain unlined white paper.